 The pharmaceutical industry is characterized by rapidly advancing technologies, intense product-driven competition, and a strong emphasis on proprietary therapeutics.
 We face competition from a number of sources, some of which may target the same indications as to our products and product candidates.
 These include large pharmaceutical companies, smaller pharmaceutical companies, biotechnology companies, academic institutions, government agencies, and private and public research institutions.
 The availability of new products or the approval of new indications for existing products may limit the demand for and the price we are able to charge for any of our products.
 We may be unable to differentiate our products from competitive offerings.

 In addition to competition for our current commercial products, we anticipate that we will face intense competition when our pipeline product candidates are approved by regulatory authorities and begin their commercialization process.
-In particular, we are aware of several companies with various product candidates under development to treat ADHD.
-These may compete with our SPN-812 product candidate.
-These companies include Sunovion, Ironshore Pharmaceuticals & Development Inc. (a subsidiary of Highland Therapeutics), and Otsuka Pharmaceutical Company.
-In addition, Serina Therapeutics and AbbVie are developing product candidates that may compete with SPN-830.
+In particular, we are aware of Serina Therapeutics and AbbVie developing product candidates that may compete with SPN-830.

 New developments, including the development of other drug technologies, may render our products or product candidates obsolete or noncompetitive.
-As a result, our products and product candidates may become obsolete before we recover expenses incurred in connection with their development or realize revenues from their commercialization.
+As a result, demand for our product may significantly decline or our products and product candidates may become obsolete before we recover expenses incurred in connection with their development or realize revenues from their commercialization.
 Moreover, many competitors have substantially greater:

-- Capital resources; - Research and development resources and experience, including personnel and technology; - Drug development, clinical trial and regulatory resources and experience, including personnel and technology; - Sales and marketing resources and experience; - Manufacturing and distribution resources and experience; - · Name recognition; and - Resources, experience and expertise in prosecution and enforcement of intellectual property rights.
+- · Capital resources; - Research and development resources and experience, including personnel and technology; - Drug development, clinical trial and regulatory resources and experience, including personnel and technology; - Sales and marketing resources and experience; - Manufacturing and distribution resources and experience; - Name recognition; and - Resources, experience and expertise in prosecution and enforcement of intellectual property rights.